‘The Young And The Restless’ Recap For Monday, June 4: Summer Surprises Phyllis And Victor Shocks Nikki!

 Finally, at the club, Nikki (Melody Thomas Scott) angrily confronted Victor (Eric Braeden).
 She demanded, “What did you do?”
 He spilled his secrets and told her that Christian was really Adam’s (then Justin Hartley) biological son.
 Of course, this shocking reveal means that Christian isn’t Nikki’s biological grandson, but Victor only cared about himself and the fact that Nick (Joshua Morrow) might move away to keep Christian safe from the old man’s influence.

-Check out Inquisitr’s The Young and the Restless spoilers to find out what’s coming up tomorrow on the show.
+Check out the Inquisitr‘s The Young and the Restless spoilers to find out what’s coming up tomorrow on the show.